Shrihan-28/wordpad/README.md

 # wordpad
-This is a Text Editor made in python  and it is some how microsoft word and notepad
+This is a Text Editor made in python and it is like Microsoft Word and Notepad